cesar-douady/open-lmake/doc/src/critical_deps.md

   This is optional, just to generate parallel deps instead of automatic sequential deps (but if done, it must be before actually reading the reports).
 - Collate reports listed in `test_suite.lst`.

-And the succession of job would be:
+And the sequence of jobs would be:

 - `test_suite.rpts` is rebuilt before analyzing `test1.rpt` and `test2.rpt` because `test_suite.lst` has changed.
 - Open-lmake sees that `test3.rpt` is needed instead of `test2.rpt`.